shopsys/shopsys/docs/extensibility/framework-extensibility.md

 **Even this scenario is covered by `annotations-fix` phing target.**

 ### Problem 3
-There is one kind of problem that is not fixed automatically and needs to be addressed manually.
+One kind of problem is not fixed automatically and needs to be addressed manually.
 Shopsys Platform uses a kind of magic for working with extended entities (see [`EntityNameResolver` class](https://github.com/shopsys/shopsys/blob/master/packages/framework/src/Component/EntityExtension/EntityNameResolver.php)), and static analysis tools are not aware of that fact.
 Imagine the following situation: